All 13 Bleach Arcs in Order (Including Recaps)

 Bleach arcs in order (fully explained)

-This section is going to list all the major Bleach manga and anime arcs and give you some basic info about their plots.
-The Bleach arcs are going to be divided based on which source material they are taken from.
+This section will list all the major Bleach manga and anime arcs and give you some basic info about their plots.
+The Bleach arcs will be divided based on which source material they are taken from.
 The arcs are listed by the release date.

 NOTE: Those arcs denoted with an asterisk (*) are anime-only arcs and are not considered canon.